 Mr. Day is the winner of a BMI Student Composer Award, the NASA (saxophone) Composition Contest, the 2nd Annual Philadelphia Youth Orchestra Young Composers Competition, the Tribeca New Music Young Composers Competition, and the Dallas Winds Fanfare Contest, as well as being a finalist for the NBA William D. Revelli Composition Contest and the ASCAP Morton Gould Young Composer Award.
 He has also been a finalist for the Columbia Summer Winds Outdoor Composition Contest, the Detroit Symphony Orchestra Earshot Residency, the MetWinds North American Student Composer Competition, and the R. Winston Morris Award for Excellence in Composition.
 Day’s music has been featured at conferences across the U.S. such as the International Tuba-Euphonium Association Conference, the International Trombone Association Conference, the SCI Region VI Conference, Western International Band Clinic (W.I.B.C.), the National Association for Music Educators All-Northwest Conference, the Texas Music Educators Association Convention (TMEA), the Midwest Clinic, the American Bandmasters Association (ABA) Conference, and the College Band Directors National Association (CBDNA) National Conference.
 Day is also the recipient of the W. Francis McBeth Student Musicianship Award from Kappa Kappa Psi National Honorary Band Fraternity.

 In addition to classical music, Mr. Day has composed music for three short films: A Partial Heart (2015), The Broken Man (2017), and Hello Henry (2018).
-Recently, "The Broken Man" was broadcasted on live television on KERA's Frame of Mind Program.
+"The Broken Man" was broadcasted on live television on KERA's Frame of Mind Program in 2019.